learn-co-curriculum/python-p4-project-template/README.md

 `cd` back into your new directory and run `git init` to create a local git repository.
-Add all of your local files to version control with `git add --all`, then commit them with `git commit -m'initial commit`.
+Add all of your local files to version control with `git add --all`, then commit them with `git commit -m'initial commit'`.
 (You can change the message here- this one is just a common choice.)

 Navigate to [GitHub](https://github.com).
 In the upper-right corner of the page,